cedricwalter/cedricwalter.github.io/_posts/2009-09-05-maven-project-filtering.md

 You will have to put keys and their values to have the following valid configurations

-- common.properties + jboss.properties –&gt; replace all keys and make your application work in Jboss
+- common.properties + jboss.properties –> replace all keys and make your application work in Jboss
-- common.properties + eclipse.properties –&gt; replace all keys and make your application work in eclipse
+- common.properties + eclipse.properties –> replace all keys and make your application work in eclipse

 I now define in settings.xml the following profiles